Michael C. Casey

-Michael Colin Casey is an American national security official who has served as director of the United States National Counterintelligence and Security Center (NCSC) since September 2023.
+Michael Colin Casey is an American national security official who had served as director of the United States National Counterintelligence and Security Center (NCSC).

 Early life and education

 Casey graduated from the University of Kentucky and Georgetown University's Walsh School of Foreign Service.

 Career

 On June 7, 2023, Casey was nominated by President Joe Biden to serve in the role.
 Casey was the Staff Director for the United States Senate Select Committee on Intelligence since 2016.
 Prior to that, he served as a staff member on the United States House Committee on Armed Services.

 On September 12, 2023, Casey was confirmed by the United States Senate as NCSC director.

 Senator Mark Warner, Chairman of the Senate Select Committee on Intelligence, offered remarks after Casey's unanimous confirmation.